Inodoro Pereyra

-Inodoro Pereyra (The Renegade) is an Argentine comic created in 1972 by the writer and cartoonist Roberto Fontanarrosa.
-The main character is a cartoon of a lonely Argentine gaucho living in the Argentine Pampas.
-Full of social, psychological, political and philosophical humor, it parodies to comical effect the language and mannerisms of the gaucho, such as the name "Inodoro" a mock-typical gaucho name (taken from the Catholic santoral) like "Isidoro", "Casimiro" etc., but "Inodoro" meaning actually in Spanish "toilet seat".
+Inodoro Pereyra (The Renegade) is an Argentine comic strip created in 1972 by Argentine writer and cartoonist Roberto Fontanarrosa.
+It follows Inodoro Pereyra, a lonely Argentine gaucho living in the Argentine Pampas.
+The comic uses social and political satire while parodying the language and mannerisms associated with the gaucho tradition.
+The name "Inodoro" parodies traditional gaucho names such as "Isidoro" and "Casimiro"; however, "inodoro" also means "toilet" in Spanish.